storj-archived/blog/content/post/engineering/the-storj-v3-developer-library-has-arrived.md

 }
 ```

-Now that we have defined our primary functions,

-To wrap everything up, let’s write a main function that ingests the const parameters.
+Now that we have defined our primary functions, let’s write a main function that ingests the const parameters to wrap everything up.
 Write:

 ```
 funcmain() {